mr-xhunt/kubeXhunt/README.md

 <div align="center">

-## 🛠️ KubeXHunt — Automated Kubernetes Security Assessment Tool
+> ## 🛠️ KubeXHunt — Post-Compromise Kubernetes Attack Simulation Framework

-> KubeXHunt is an open-source Kubernetes security assessment tool designed to help security engineers and penetration testers evaluate the security posture of Kubernetes clusters from an attacker's perspective.
+> KubeXHunt is an open-source **post-compromise Kubernetes security assessment framework** designed to simulate real-world attacker behavior from inside a compromised pod.
-> KubeXHunt enumerates Kubernetes resources, analyzes configurations, and reports findings in a clear pass/fail format — allowing security teams to quickly identify weaknesses and demonstrate real-world impact without causing destructive changes to the cluster.
+>
+> Instead of just scanning for misconfigurations, KubeXHunt **demonstrates actual impact** by validating access, exploiting weaknesses, and chaining findings into complete attack paths.
+>
+> 💡 Think: *BloodHound for Kubernetes + post-exploitation automation*

 > **Drop this tool onto any compromised pod and run a full automated assessment of the entire cluster.**
 > Zero external dependencies — pure Python 3 stdlib only.
 Runs on any pod with Python 3.6+.